Popular words in English. A list of basic English words for live communication. Greetings and farewells

 What do you think?- What do you think?

-What book is this?– What is this book?
+What book is this?– What book is this?
 Word what can also be used as an allied word:

-I don't see what you are painting.
-I don't see what you are drawing.
+I don’t see what you are painting.- I don’t see what you’re drawing.

 so- So